reportmill/SnapKit/ReadMe.md

 - Relatively easy to create and update UI and respond to user input and UI changes
 - Full set of geometric shape primitives: Line, Rect, Ellipse, Path, Polygon, etc.
 - Easily set component borders, fills, and fonts with simple API
-- The whole convenient painting model - just override paint() to customize
+- Has convenient painting model - just override paint() to customize
-- It handles property changes in conventional Java property change manner
+- Handles property changes in conventional Java property change manner
-- It binds easily with POJOs
+- Binds easily with POJOs

-When JavaFX was introduced it rewrote the rulebook for Java UI with dramatic changes, often for the better:
+When JavaFX was introduced it rewrote the rules for Java UI with dramatic changes, often for the better:

 - Easily mix graphics and app controls
 - Easily add gradients, textures, effects
 - Set arbitrary transforms (rotate, scale, skew) on any node
-- It has built-in binding support to easily wire values across objects
+- Has built-in binding support to easily wire values across objects
-- It has a full set of nodes for easy layout: Box, BorderView, StackPane, etc.
+- Has a full set of nodes for easy layout: Box, BorderView, StackPane, etc.
-- It has support for easily defining UI in a separate text file (FXML)
+- Has support for easily defining UI in a text file (FXML)

 ## SnapKit Advantages